-The faculty of the department have developed a curriculum they feel offers the best preparation for students to pursue professional careers or graduate study in the field of civil engineering.
+Our faculty have developed a curriculum they feel offers the best preparation for students to pursue professional careers or graduate study in the fields of civil and systems engineering.
 Throughout the curriculum, students are exposed not only to the full breadth of the modern civil engineering profession, but also to the liberal arts through courses in the humanities and social sciences.
 Additionally, the curriculum allows students in their junior and senior years to specialize in focus areas within the civil engineering field through technical electives.

 As the field of civil engineering progresses, so does the curriculum, so it is important for students and advisors to be aware that the curriculum for one year’s entering freshman class may differ slightly from the next.
 The Degree Checkout Form for each entering freshman class serves as a description of the curriculum for that particular class, not to be used for any other year’s entering freshman class.